What To Know About Placenta Accreta

 The different types of placenta accreta are related to how deeply the placenta is attached to the uterus.

-• Placenta accreta happens when the placenta attaches to the wall of the uterus.
+• Placenta accreta happens when the placenta attaches into the muscular wall of the uterus.

-• Placenta increta occurs when the placenta goes through the uterine wall into the muscle.
+• Placenta increta occurs when the placenta goes partially through the uterine wall.

 • Placenta percreta happens when the placenta goes through the outer wall of the uterus and attaches to outside organs.